dxos/dxos/docs/content/tutorial/invite.md

 We then switch to the next step and display an input field to provide the pin number.
 Once the user presses the send button, we call the `setPin` passing the `pinCode` value.
 If everything goes well, then `onDone` will be called.

 ![Redeem Dialog Enter PIN](./invite-05.png)

+## Test it yourself

+Open your app in two different browser sessions.
+It could be an incognito window with a separate session or a different browser.
+We will simulate the actions of two users:

+- In one window, with a party created, click the invitation button, **invite a user** and copy the invitation code to the clipboard.
+- In the other browser choose _Redeem invitation_. **Paste the invitation code** and submit.
+The app will require a passcode.
+- After some seconds it should appear in the Party Sharing Dialog of the first browser.
+- Copy the passcode from the first, complete it in the second browser, and click _Send_.
+You should notice **the newly created party appearing in the lists column of the second browser**.
+- That list is now shared between those two users.